 - Riu República

-The first 5 mentioned are all located within one complex, the one we are talking about in this Riu review.
+The first 5 mentioned are all located within one complex, the one we are talking about in this Riu Palace Punta Cana review.
 Riu República is located around 10 minutes’ driving away and a separate all-inclusive resort, so we won’t consider it here further.

 The other 5 share the same entrance and the modern and popular Splash Water World.
-They also all have access to the Riu Party area, the Riu disco and the Riu casino, which are all currently closed due to the impact of Covid-19 in Punta Cana and the hygienic protocols of the Dominican Republic.
+They also all have access to the Riu Party area, the Riu disco and the Riu casino which all have reopened in 2021 and 2022 after the Covid-19 pandemic in the Dominican Republic ended.

-Riu Palace Bavaro is the highest tier of all the Riu all-inclusive resorts.
-Guests enjoy access (pools, bars, activities and lunch) to 3 other hotels, Riu Palace Bavaro, Riu Bambu and Riu Naiboa.
+Riu Palace Bavaro, Riu Palace Macao and Riu Palace Punta Cana are the highest tier of all the Riu all-inclusive resorts.
+Guests enjoy access (pools, bars, activities and lunch) to the other hotels, among them Riu Bambu and Riu Naiboa.

 Riu Bambu is the club hotel of Riu and features a lot of entertainment and fun.
 Riu Bambu guests do have access to Riu Naiboa.